 Since graduating from UWA, I have worked at the UWA Centre for Medical Research and Harry Perkins Institute of Medical Research studying G protein-coupled receptors (GPCRs).
 I am a co-inventor of assay technology and have worked on academic and commercial projects.

-My experience working at the academic-industry interface led to my current secondment as Senior Project Officer with Accelerating Australia; a consortium providing training and support for researchers at the early stage of commercialisation, focussed on Medical Technology and Pharmacology.
+My experience working at the academic-industry interface led to my current dual role as Research Officer in the Laboratory for Molecular Endocrinology and Pharmacology and Senior Project Officer with Perth Biodesign and Accelerating Australia; consortia providing training, support and networks for those at the early stage of biomedical innovation.